airbytehq/airbyte/docs/community/airbyte-support.md

 Running Airbyte Open Source and have questions that our docs could not clear up?
 Post your questions on our [Github Discussions](https://github.com/airbytehq/airbyte/discussions?_gl=1*70s0c6*_ga*MTc1OTkyOTYzNi4xNjQxMjQyMjA0*_ga_HDBMVFQGBH*MTY4OTY5MDQyOC4zNDEuMC4xNjg5NjkwNDI4LjAuMC4w) and also join our community Slack to connect with other Airbyte users.

+### Community Slack

 **Join our Slack community** [HERE](https://slack.airbyte.com/?_gl=1*1h8mjfe*_gcl_au*MTc4MjAxMDQzOS4xNjgyOTczMDYy*_ga*MTc1OTkyOTYzNi4xNjQxMjQyMjA0*_ga_HDBMVFQGBH*MTY4Nzg4OTQ4MC4zMjUuMS4xNjg3ODkwMjE1LjAuMC4w&_ga=2.58571491.813788522.1687789276-1759929636.1641242204)!

 Ask your questions first in the #ask-ai channel and if our bot can not assist you, reach out to our community in the #ask-community-for-troubleshooting channel.

 If you require personalized support, reach out to our sales team to inquire about [Airbyte Enterprise](https://airbyte.com/airbyte-enterprise).

+### Airbyte Forum

+We are driving our community support from our [forum](https://github.com/airbytehq/airbyte/discussions) on GitHub.

+### Office Hour

+Airbyte provides a [Daily Office Hour](https://airbyte.com/daily-office-hour) to discuss issues.
+It is a 45 minute meeting, the first 20 minutes are reserved to a weekly topic presentation about Airbyte concepts and the others 25 minutes are for general questions.
+The schedule is:
+* Monday, Wednesday and Fridays: 1 PM PST/PDT
+* Tuesday and Thursday: 4 PM CEST

 ## Airbyte Cloud Support